Your browser is out of date

 Your doctor can determine your risk category based on several factors, including age and other medical conditions that might make surgery more dangerous for you.

 Most medical procedures have risks.
-The Medtronic TAVR procedure’s most serious risks are:
+The most serious risks of the Medtronic TAVR procedure are:

 The chance of an adverse event from the TAVR procedure depends on many factors, including your underlying medical conditions.

-If the Medtronic TAVR valve is used in these patients, it may not work right.
-This could make you feel sick or cause death.
+If the Medtronic TAVR valve is used in these patients, it will not work properly.
+This could make you feel sick or even cause death.

 For some patients, the Medtronic TAVR procedure risks may outweigh the benefits.
 Please talk to your doctor to decide whether this therapy is right for you.